 The ticket price will affect the concert attendance.

 Use effect when you want to indicate a result.
 For instance:

 What effect did Jack’s flirting have on Julia?

 The guitarist’s outrageous behavior had an effect on the band’s success.

 I hope that I’ve cleared up some questions about these confusing word choices.
 Have a question about writing?
 Comment or email me at email@example.com

 Leslie Wells has edited forty-nine New York Times bestsellers in her thirty-year publishing career.
-She is the author of Come Dancing, a novel about book publishing and rock and roll, set in New York City in the 1980s.
-Visit her at http://www.lesliewellsbooks.com
+She is the author of Come Dancing, a novel set in New York City in the 1980s.
+Visit her at www.lesliewellsbooks.com